OlenaDen/llandudno-art-club/TESTING.md

 ### Browser Compatability Bugs

-The only problem with browser compatability I have noticed is the Contact page on Yandex: the form is too wide.
+The only problem with the browser compatability I have noticed is the Contact page on Yandex: the form is too wide.

 ![Yandex](documentation/testing/yandex-desktop-form.png)